romelperez/kantrux/README.md

 ## Why?

-In you don't need to worry about reactivity or stateful components, you can use this library to build lightweight and simple components.
+If you don't need to worry about reactivity, contextful or stateful components, lifecycle hooks, or asynchronous patterns, you can use this library to build lightweight and simple components.

-This is like [Preact](https://preactjs.com) but with simple support for components with support for JSX.
+This is like [Preact](https://preactjs.com) but with simple support for components, where you can use [JSX](https://facebook.github.io/jsx/).